 6. Punch down dough and turn out onto a floured surface and cut dough in half, then fourths, then cut each strip into 4 fairly even chunks...form each chunk into dough balls and place in a greased skillet or pan.

 7. Melt the butter and stir in the powdered garlic until combined and brush the tops with half of the mixture.
 Sprinkle rosemary and a couple pinches of sea salt over top and cover again to let rise for 30 minutes.

-8. Bake at 400 for about 20 minutes...brush with the rest of the butter mixture during the last few minutes of baking, then put back into the oven until golden brown...Serve warm...enjoy!
+8. Bake at 400 degrees (375 degrees if your oven tends to be "hot") for about 20 minutes...brush with the rest of the butter mixture during the last few minutes of baking, then put back into the oven until golden brown...Serve warm...enjoy!